LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: The Proposed LEGO Modular Tracker

 \subsection{Offset Correction Module}

 Our investigation has revealed a significant issue related to the accuracy of the state inferred by the detector, especially when errors arise from the 3D object detector.
-In order to mitigate this potential source of inaccuracies, the integration of an offset correction module is proposed.
+In order to mitigate this potential source of inaccuracies, an offset correction module is proposed.
 This module serves the crucial purpose of rectifying the detection outcomes generated by the 3D object detector, thereby enhancing the overall accuracy of the system.
 The architecture and components of this offset correction module are depicted in Fig. \ref{dethead}.
-This module comprises a 3D convolution layer, batch normalization layer, and multi-layer perception (MLP) with the residual connection.
-The offset obtained from the head is given by
+This module comprises a 3D convolution layer, batch normalization layer, and Multi-Layer Perception (MLP) with the residual connection.
+The offset obtained from the head is $O_{pred}$, and the ground truth offset is: